-The recipes presented here were adapted from historical cookbooks used by Martha Washington at Mount Vernon and other 18th century elite women.
+The recipes were adapted from historical cookbooks used by Martha Washington at Mount Vernon and other 18th century elite women.

 An inventory of the mansion and outbuildings prepared in 1799 following George Washington's death devotes three pages to the contents of the kitchen.
 Stew pans, platter covers, an egg boiler, Dutch over, cake pans, coffee pots, waffle irons, trivets, and cleavers are only a few of the nearly 200 utencils and pieces of equipment found there.